open/close all folders

 - "Goose" in Top Gun is a famous example, being killed when he hits the canopy while ejecting.

-- When Luke flies an X-Wing, R2-D2 is the Guy in Back (and in Episode IV performs the traditional GIB function of getting injured to increase the drama).
+- When Luke flies an X-Wing, R2-D2 is the Guy in Back (and in A New Hope performs the traditional GIB function of getting injured to increase the drama).
 In the prequels, Obi-Wan Kenobi also has an R2 droid as his GIB.
+In fact, the design of the X-Wing starfighter, with the R2 units poking out of the top behind the cockpit, was meant to invoke the image of bombers with gun turrets (compare an X-Wing to a Grumman Avenger or a Boulton-Paul Defiant).

 - In Behind Enemy Lines it's the Weapons Systems Officer played by Owen Wilson, not the pilot, who is the hero, by virtue of not injuring his leg upon landing and thus escaping execution.